mrshll/mmx/data/Writing/How We Work Remotely in 2020.md

 - One thing I've found especially challenging, through my own experiences and observing other companies, is organizing hybrid remote/in-person teams.
 When some team members are co-located and others are remote, it is very difficult to maintain transparency through communication and create inclusive decision-making processes.
 This can be avoided with rigorous design of meetings/decisions/processes and a condemnation for hallway brainstorming and decisions.
 But it can be tough, especially for those remote employees.
 - Digital work begets digital collaboration.
 Many types of work do not jive with computer-centric collaboration.
 Certain hardware design, for instance.
 Physical design.
 These things require hands-on work from the whole team in a shared space.
 - Fast growth.
 And not our 0 to 20 in 4 years growth (which admittedly felt VERY FAST), but I'm talking 0 to 100 in a year growth.
-Some companies like GitLab and InVision _have_ managed this, so {https://www.invisionapp.com/inside-design/studio-remote-design-team/, it isn't impossible} but it takes a lot of conscious design and a rigorous and thoughtful interviewing process.
+Some companies like GitLab and InVision _have_ managed this, so [it isn't impossible](https://www.invisionapp.com/inside-design/studio-remote-design-team/) but it takes a lot of conscious design and a rigorous and thoughtful interviewing process.

 There are surely more benefits, and some trade-offs as well.
 Below, I'll highlight the details on how we organize and collaborate to achieve these benefits while minimizing the negative impact of the downsides (and I'd be foolish to claim there were none).